jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 9. You pushed your `homework-1` work to GitHub.
 10. You confirmed your `homework-1` work is present in your GitHub repository.

-## Extra Work You Might Consider
+## Extra Work You Should Try

-This is optional, but recommended.
+This is optional, but highly recommended.

 #### Clone Your Repo Again using the `git` Command Line Tool